Ai Job Search Tools Comparison

 What every AI job search tool hides from you

 Marketing pages tell you what these tools do.
 They don't tell you what breaks.
-After hands-on testing across the seven tools above, here's what we'd want a friend to know before they pay.
+After hands-on testing across the tools above, here's what we'd want a friend to know about these AI tools before they pay.

 1. The funnel math doesn't change with better tools.
-Across the seven tools we tested, the path is the same shape: most applications get filtered out by ATS before a human ever sees them.
+Across the seven tools we tested, the path is the same shape: most job applications get filtered out by ATS before a human ever sees them.
 Better automation moves the top of the funnel: more submissions per hour.
-Only per-role resume tailoring moves the middle, where the actual rejection happens.
-If you're spending on a tool that only speeds up clicks, you're paying for the wrong layer.
+Only per-role resume tailoring - matching your resume to the job description - moves the middle, where the actual rejection happens.
+If you're spending on a tool that only speeds up clicks, you're paying for the wrong layer of the job market.

 4. Free tiers are tuned to cap at "feels-useful but won't get you hired alone."
 Free plans (Teal, LoopCV Basic, Careerflow) are genuine entry points, but they cap at the volume where the search actually starts to work.
 A 10-applications-per-month free tier teaches you the workflow.
 It won't end the search alone.
 Plan to spend $30 to $70 per month total once the search is real.